 - Equitable.
 Emphasize that increasing mountain bike access in the city increases equity in Portland.
 Mountain biking shouldn’t just be for folks with cars.
 Children and adults who do not have access to vehicles or who have elected not to drive should not be deprived of the opportunity to explore nature on two wheels.

 - Economically sound.
 Mountain bikers travel to experience new trails.
-Bringing soft-surface trails to Portland will increase Portland’s desirability for mountain bike tourists, benefitting bike shops and other local businesses.
+Bringing soft-surface trails to Portland will increase Portland’s desirability for mountain bike tourists, benefitting local businesses.
 Outdoor-focused people move to cities with mountain biking for quality of life activities, helping business attract and retain talented employees.

 - Kids, Families, Friends.
 Access to nature near your home is key foundation to many people’s way of life.
 Re-establishing access to trails will help kids and families experience nature and help develop the next generation of natural areas and parks supporters.